Boone family: myths and mysteries

-While we can't say any of the stories are wrong, unequivocally, we can say that there seems to be considerably more to the story than is commonly known.
+While we can't say any of the stories are wrong, unequivocally, we can say that there seems to be some of it (that has) considerably more to the story than is commonly known.

 Wilsonville Boones Ferry Historical Society Secretary Doris Olsen has been trying to get to the bottom of some of the discrepancies in the Boone family history as part of a project to prepare a Wilsonville history display in the Clackamas County administrative building in Oregon City.

 "I've been going through all of our files, and things just weren't adding up," Olsen said.
 In particular, by whom and exactly when the Boones Ferry was instituted was her mission to discover since even the histories cited by Boone family members didn't agree.
 She was joined in this quest by Charlotte Lehan, society member and passionate historian.

 "I found an account by someone who stayed with Jesse when he first started the ferry, (and there were) a lot more mentions about Jesse and the ferry than Alphonso and the ferry.
 The family didn't arrive until December 1846, so doesn't seem likely they'd already have a ferry in 1947," Olsen said.